-The Center is funded by grants from the National Institutes of Health, Juvenile Diabetes Foundation, American Diabetes Association, Ellison Medical Foundation, many prestigious foundations and a loyal group of individual donors.
+Our Center continues to be funded by grants from the National Institutes of Health, many prestigious foundations, and a loyal group of individual donors.

-Thank you for your continued interest and meaningful support of our research.
+Thank you for your continued interest and meaningful support of our research and education programs.

 John E. Repine, MD, Waring Professor of Medicine, Pediatrics and Surgery, Webb-Waring Center Director, Webb-Waring Center at the University of Colorado Denver, Box C322, 12800 East 19th Avenue, Aurora, Colorado 80045-9806